Frequently Asked Questions

 Q. What are the Fair hours?

-A. Gates open at 8:00 am daily.
+A. The Fairgrounds open at 8:00 am daily and close at 12:00 midnight (no entry or re-entry after 10:00pm), with the exception of Labor Day when the entire grounds close at 9:00pm.
 Exhibit buildings are open from 10:00 am to 10:00 pm, with the exception of Labor Day when they close at 9:00pm.
-The Midway is open until midnight every night of the Fair except on Labor Day when it closes at 10:00pm (Closing time subject to change without notice).
-The State Fair Box Office is open 9:00am until approximately one hour after that day’s grandstand show time start.
+The Midway is open 10:00 am until 12:00 midnight every night of the Fair except on Labor Day when it closes at 9:00 pm (Closing time subject to change without notice).
+The State Fair Box Office is open 9:00 am until approximately one hour after that day’s grandstand show time start.

 Q. What are daily admission prices?